Do You Really Need UGC-NET for a Ph.D in 2025? Let’s Break It Down

 1. Assess Your Career Ambitions

-If yes, take the UGC-NET as it is the base level threshold qualification for becoming an Assistant Professor in India.
+• If you want a teaching career in higher education, take the UGC-NET as it is the base level qualification for becoming an Assistant Professor in India.

-If yes, take the UGC-NET with JRF as it provides a monthly stipend and recognition.
+• If you want a full-time research career or be a fellowship aspirant, take the UGC-NET with JRF as it provides a monthly stipend and recognition.

-If so, then a university-based entrance exam (such as the CUET-PG) may be sufficient.
+• If you are Planning a Ph.D for personal enrichment or part-time work, then a university-based entrance exam (such as the CUET-PG) may be sufficient.

 2. Check the University’s Process